-A defendant seeking to remove based on diversity bears the burden of demonstrating that the jurisdictional amount in controversy is met.
-28 U.S.C. § 1332(a).
+A defendant who seeks to remove a diversity case to federal court confronts several sections of United States Code Title 28, including sections 1332, 1441, 1446, and 1447.
+Among other requirements, a defendant seeking to remove based on diversity bears the burden of demonstrating that the jurisdictional amount in controversy is met.
+18 U.S.C. § 1332(a).
 In 2005, Congress enacted CAFA and amended § 1332 (as well as other sections of Title 28) to lessen the requirements for removal of class actions to "restore the intent of the framers of the United States Constitution by providing for Federal court consideration of interstate cases of national importance under diversity jurisdiction."
-Pet.
-App. at 31a-32a.
-Congress included a \$5 million jurisdictional amount-in-controversy requirement for removal under CAFA.
-28 U.S.C. § 1332(d)(2).
-Before CAFA was enacted, the federal courts had already diverged regarding the standard a removing defendant must satisfy to show the amount in controversy for removal; since CAFA's enactment, the circuit split has deepened, with the panel below staking out the most extreme position - that a defendant must prove the amount-in-controversy requirement to a legal certainty.
-The petition should be granted to resolve the conflict among the federal courts as to the appropriate standards for traditional and CAFA removal under 28 U.S.C. § 1332(a) and (d), respectively.
+Petitioners' App. at 31a-32a.
+Congress included a

+\$5 million jurisdictional amount-in-controversy requirement for removal under CAFA.
+18 U.S.C. § 1332(d)(2).
+Before CAFA was enacted, the federal courts had reached divergent conclusions regarding the standard by which a removing defendant needed to show the amount in controversy for traditional removal.
+Since CAFA, the courts have further splintered with the panel below staking out the most extreme position-that the defendant must prove the amount-incontroversy requirement is met to a legal certainty.
+The petition should be granted to resolve the conflict among the federal courts as to the appropriate standards for traditional removal under 18 U.S.C. § 1332(a) and CAFA removal under 18 U.S.C. § 1332(d).